Ethereum Classic: RHG sells stolen ETC

 On 10 August 2016, the ETH proponent Robin Hood Group transferred 2.9 million stolen ETC to Poloniex in an attempt to sell ETC for ETH on the advice of Bitly SA; 14% was successfully converted to ETH and other currencies, 86% was frozen by Poloniex.
 On 30 August 2016, Poloniex returned the ETC funds to the RHG.
 They set up a refund contract on the ETC network.

 Classic Ether Wallet website attack

 On 29 June 2017, the Ethereum Classic Twitter account made a public statement indicating reason to believe that the website for Classic Ether Wallet had been compromised.
 The Ethereum Classic Twitter account confirmed the details released via Threatpost.
 The Ethereum Classic team worked with Cloudflare to place a warning on the compromised domain warning users of the phishing attack.

 51% double spend attacks

-In January 2019, Ethereum Classic was subject to double-spending attacks.
-From July through August 2020, Ethereum Classic suffered from more 51% attacks.
+Ethereum Classic (ETC) has experienced two major 51% double-spending attacks in its history.
+These attacks exploit the decentralized nature of the network by gaining control of more than 50% of its mining power, allowing malicious actors to reorganize the blockchain, manipulate transactions, and double-spend digital assets.

+The first significant incident occurred in January 2019, when Ethereum Classic was targeted by a double-spending attack resulting in approximately US$1.1 million worth of ETC being fraudulently spent.
+The second major 51% attack took place in August 2020, on the fourth anniversary of the 2016 hard fork.
+This attack involved a series of deep chain reorganizations, leading to estimated losses of US$5.6 million and US$1.68 million from centralized exchanges, respectively.

+In response, the Ethereum Classic development community considered several network upgrades and ultimately adopted a modified version of the Ethash proof-of-work (PoW) consensus algorithm, known as ETChash.
+This change was implemented through the "ECIP-1099 Thanos Upgrade" in November 2020.
+The upgrade recalibrated the Directed Acyclic Graph (DAG) by reducing its size and slowing its growth rate by half, enabling 3GB Ethash mining hardware to continue securing the network.
+This adjustment also positioned Ethereum Classic to benefit from Ethash-compatible hardware rendered obsolete by blockchains adhering to the original DAG growth schedule.

+Following the Thanos Upgrade, Ethereum Classic's hashrate began a steady increase, eventually becoming the largest blockchain secured by the Ethash mining algorithm.
+In 2025, the ETChash network hashrate surpassed 300 terahashes per second (TH/s), a level not seen since Ethereum's "DeFi summer."
+As a result, Ethereum Classic solidified its position as the leading proof-of-work smart contract platform.